Adrian Belew: Work with Frank Zappa (1977–1978)

-In 1977, while playing at a Sweetheart gig at Fanny's Bar in Nashville, Belew was discovered by Frank Zappa, who had been tipped off regarding the band's talents by his chauffeur.
+In 1977, while playing with Sweetheart at Fanny's Bar in Nashville, Belew was discovered by Frank Zappa, who had been tipped off regarding the band's talents by his chauffeur.
 Zappa approached Belew and discussed auditioning him for an upcoming tour, although Belew did not receive an official invitation to audition for the better part of a year.
 During this time Sweetheart split up.
 Once the formal invitation came, Belew flew out to Los Angeles and found himself auditioning alongside more formally trained musicians.
-Believing that he'd messed up his first audition, Belew persuaded Zappa to give him a second one.
-Belew's second audition was a more intimate one-on-one experience which took place in Zappa's living room.
-Zappa was impressed enough to hire Belew on a handshake deal for a year.
+Believing that he had performed poorly, Belew persuaded Zappa to give him a second audition, a more intimate experience which took place in Zappa's living room.
+Zappa was impressed enough to hire Belew as a guitarist and vocalist for a year.

-Belew toured with the Zappa band and appeared on Zappa's 1979 album Sheik Yerbouti, as well as Zappa's 1979 concert film, Baby Snakes, a document of the October 1977 Halloween week shows at New York City's Palladium.
-While with Zappa, Belew was mostly credited as a rhythm guitarist although he also played lead, melody, or noise lines, as well as singing lead on two songs ("Jones Crusher" and "City of Tiny Lites").
+Belew toured with Zappa in 1977 and 1978, and appeared on Zappa's 1979 album Sheik Yerbouti and concert film Baby Snakes.
+While with Zappa, Belew was mostly credited as a rhythm guitarist, although he also played lead, melody, or noise lines, and sang lead vocals on the songs "Jones Crusher" and "City of Tiny Lites".
 According to Belew, "Frank either played or sang, never both at the same time, so ultimately my role became covering his parts.
 When he sang I played his guitar part.
 When he played I sang his vocal part."
-He also took on the role of band clown, performing impressions (such as the Bob Dylan impersonation on the song "Flakes"), wearing unusual clothing and performing visual stunts. ("Need someone to wear a flashing helmet and bounce around like a robot?
+He also took on the role of band clown, performing impressions (such as the Bob Dylan impersonation on the song "Flakes"), wearing unusual clothing, and performing visual stunts. ("Need someone to wear a flashing helmet and bounce around like a robot?
 How about Adrian?
 Need someone to wear a dress onstage?
-There’s always Adrian.")
+There's always Adrian.")

-Belew has described his year in Zappa's band as a "crash course" in music theory due to Zappa's rigorous rehearsals and often technically demanding music, and has commented, "I went to the Frank Zappa School of Rock."
+Belew has described his year in Zappa's band as a "crash course" in music theory, due to Zappa's rigorous rehearsals and often technically demanding music; he has stated that he "went to the Frank Zappa School of Rock."

 Work with David Bowie (1978–1979)

-On the recommendation of musician/producer Brian Eno, after seeing a Zappa concert in Cologne, Germany, David Bowie offered to hire Belew once the Zappa tour was finished.
-Belew accepted the offer, as Zappa intended to spend four months editing the film Baby Snakes.
-Belew then played on Bowie's Isolar II Tour in 1978; he played on the double-live album Stage, and also contributed to Bowie's next album, Lodger.
-Twelve years later, he returned to working with Bowie, acting as musical director on the 1990 Sound+Vision Tour, while also playing guitar and singing.
+On the recommendation of Brian Eno, David Bowie approached Belew after a Zappa concert in Berlin with an offer to hire him as a member of his touring band.
+Belew accepted the offer, as Zappa intended to spend the next four months editing Baby Snakes.
+Belew served as lead guitarist and backing vocalist on Bowie's Isolar II world tour in 1978, as documented on the live album Stage, and also contributed to Bowie's 1979 studio album Lodger.
+Twelve years later, he returned to working with Bowie, acting as musical director on his 1990 Sound+Vision Tour.